pmongeon/qsslab/content/project/information-science-citation-index/index.md

   filename: featured
   focal_point: Smart
   preview_only: false

+talks:
+  - "Mapping the Canadian library and information science research landscape"

 ---

 The main goal of this project is to build a tool to map and explore the research output of the eight ALA-accredited information schools in Canada, with a focus of the specicific contribution of schools in shaping the Canadian LIS research landscape.